 - If you don’t want to read the ebook, no problem.
 There is a donation button in the sidebar where you can give any amount you like.
 Don’t underestimate the power of what you give–big or small, it will make a difference and we are incredibly grateful.

 - Lastly, if you have a blog or a Facebook page or any other way of communicating what we’re doing that you could spread the word, we would be so appreciative.
-If you have a blog and want to review my ebook, send me an email and we can talk about it.
+If you have a blog and want to review my ebook, and we can talk about it.

 This is such a huge undertaking and to all the family and friends who are supporting us in prayer and giving, we thank you so much.
 Our coming son thanks you too… in Japanese–Arigato.